tistre/oracleeditor/README.md

 Requirements
 ------------

-You need a webserver running PHP 4 (version 4.1 or greater) with Session and OCI8 support.
+You need a webserver running PHP 5 or PHP 7 with Session and OCI8 support.
 OracleEditor.php works fine with the php.ini setting register_globals=off.

 Features